North London Collegiate School Dubai, Mohammed Bin Rashid Al Maktoum City

 This is a UK school with a very deserved reputation.
 NLCS Dubai’s stated ambition to be the leading IB school in the Emirates strikes us as plausible one – if it brings in high quality teachers to match that ambition, and its prestigious name.

 Should the school does carry through in its stated ambition too to be highly selective, this will not be a school for all children however.

 Without any qualification, for parents of children with highly academic children, we recommend shortlisting the school.
 Prospective parents would be advised to look online at any number of the openly available videos made by children at the UK school.
 In the UK at least, the happiness of children – and the importance attached to ECAs and developing the whole child, shines through.
 Prospective parents may wish too, to consider that a number of other Tier 1s in Dubai have opened with the ambitions to be extremely academically selective, and then moderated that position.

 Sobha Group has achieved something profound for the UAE in attracting North London Collegiate – the guarantees from the UK parent in its eventual provision are more than sufficient too, to ensure that its eventual delivery should be nothing less than outstanding.
-We do however, hope that as many as possible of the defining UK features are carried through to Dubai, and this includes a genuine commitment to bursary provision to broaden the diversity and culture of the school role.
+We do however, hope that as many as possible of the defining UK features continue to be carried through to Dubai, and this includes a genuine commitment to bursary provision to broaden the diversity and culture of the school role.
 To live up to its name, prospective parents will expect nothing less.

 We watch with interest.